walterlee7/react-turn-based-rpg/README.md

 ## React Turn Based RPG

-This will be RPG built with React.
+This will be a turn based RPG built with React.

 Component Design: